 Since childhood, my parents (Mother Mrs Savita Shrikant Taral) always inspired me and taught us the importance of self worth and self respect.
 My Father Mr Shrikant Vishvasrao Taral, my hero, always taught me about staying fit, healthy, happy and a peaceful person all through life,.
 He has inspired me to read a lot.
 My Maternal Aunt Mrs Vaishali Chaukhande Ghudhe always pushed me towards selecting proper subjects and scoring better in all the exams.

-About my professional career-It is very difficult to get chance to start your carrier as trainee perfumer.
+About my professional career-It is very difficult to get chance to start your career as trainee perfumer.
 I consider myself lucky and fortunate to get my 1st job due to approval of Mr. Kedar Vaze, CEO of S.H Kelkar company (KEVA), who also trained me initially and also helped me understand basics.

 Mrs. Rasika S Bhide, Sr Perfumer, KEVA was my mentor for 7 years.
 She always encouraged me as senior and as friend.
 I am very thankful to her.